Notice due to Covid-19

 From Hwy 1 West (Calgary, Swift Current or Southern Sask) - Turn north on Hwy 2 at Moose Jaw until Watrous, turn right on Hwy 365 for 8 km.

-The Village of Manitou and the Town of Watrous supplies essential service but the park does have campgrounds particularly suited to the recreation vehicle.
-The parks has an outstanding golf course and a beach area which provides access to the lake.
+The Village of Manitou and the Town of Watrous supplies essential service to the park.
+The park has an outstanding golf course, campground and a beach area which provides access to the lake.
 Wireless internet is available at the campground.
 This service is free, but access can be limited, especially at busy times.
 Ask at the office for the wifi password.
 The village offers many other recreational activities such as mini golf, weekly farmer's and flea markets, weekly bingo and the world famous Manitou Springs Mineral Spa.

 One of the last remaining drive in theaters in the province is adjacent to the campgrounds.
 It was updated in 2016 and offers new movies.
 Danceland dance hall has a wooden floor cushioned with coils of horsehair.
 Danceland offers weekly dances and Toonie Tuesdays are very popular.
 Walking in the area will provide sightings of the many shore birds that inhabit the area, and the National Wildlife Area of Last Mountain Lake is only a half hour away where the family can partake in the only public access bird banding station in the province.

 Park / Area History